Two-Qubit Pure Entanglement as Optimal Social Welfare Resource in Bayesian Game: Game theory: Prelude

-However, Aumann pointed out limitation about the achievability of Nash equilibrium: it can be achieved only when each of the players know other players' strategy exactly.
-He proposed a more general notion of equilibrium -- correlated Nash equilibrium \cite{Aumann'1987}.
+In practical scenario, achievability of Nash equilibrium is an important question.
+As pointed out by Aumann it can be achieved only when each of the players know other players' strategy exactly.
+So, he proposed a more general notion of equilibrium -- correlated Nash equilibrium \citep{Aumann:1987}.
 While in a mixed strategy players can choose pure strategies with probability $P(g_A,g_B)=P(g_A)P(g_B)$, with $P(g_i)$ denoting the probability distribution over the $i^{th}$ player's pure strategy, Aumann pointed out that some adviser can provide a more general probability distribution (advice) which not necessarily is in the product form.
 A correlated strategy is defined as the map $\mathbf{g}(\lambda)$ chosen with some probability $\lambda$ from the probability space $\Lambda$ over $\mathcal{G}=\mathcal{G}_A\times\mathcal{G}_B$.
 The referee chooses an element $\lambda$ from $\Lambda$ and suggests to each player $i$ to follow the strategy $g_i(\lambda)$.
-With such a advice from the referee, the average payoff for the $i^{th}$ player is denoted as $\langle v_i(g(\lambda))\rangle\equiv\mathbb{E}_{t,g(\lambda)}v_i(t,g_A(t_A,\lambda),g_B(t_B,\lambda))$.
+With such an advice from the referee, the average payoff for the $i^{th}$ player is denoted as, $\langle v_i(g(\lambda))\rangle:=\sum_{t,s,\lambda}P(t)P(\lambda)v_i(t, s)g_A(s_A|t_A,\lambda)g_B(s_B|t_B,\lambda)$.

 A correlated strategy $g^*$ chosen with some advice $\lambda\in\Lambda$ is called a correlated Nash equilibrium if no player has an incentive while deviating from the adopted strategy.
-Note that, every pure/mixed Nash equilibrium is also a correlated equilibrium, however the set correlation equilibria is strictly larger that the set of mixed strategy Nash equilibria \cite{Supply}.
-It has also been shown that correlated equilibrium are easier to compute \cite{Papadimitriou'2008}.
+Note that, every pure/mixed Nash equilibrium is also a correlated equilibrium, however the set of correlation equilibria is strictly larger that the set of mixed strategy Nash equilibria (see Appendix-\ref{app:1}).
+It has also been shown that correlated equilibria are easier to compute \citep{Papadimitriou:2008}.